mieweb/docs/content/functions/scheduling/adding-an-appointment-using-the-wizard-tab.md

 This will help describe each field found on the Add Appointment screen:

 * <strong>Patient:</strong> Search for the patient chart that this appointment is for.
 Various search methods exist, but typically keying in last name, followed by a portion of first name is what is used.
 Use the auto-complete to select the specific patient match.
+There is a three character minimum before the autocomplete suggests any results.
     * <strong>Alerts</strong>: Any Alerts on the patient's chart and/or the patient's related employer organization chart, will appear at the top in red for visibility during an appointment scheduling process.

 ![](../adding-an-appointment-using-the-wizard-tab.assets/a4c1bc8b028759611b4d023170a1d31e.png)